containers/toolbox/README.md

 create a toolbox container that seamlessly integrates with the rest of the operating system.

+## Installation

+Toolbox is installed by default on Fedora Silverblue.
+On other operating systems it's just a matter of installing the `toolbox` package.

 ## Usage

 ### Create your toolbox container: